InfiniTimeOrg/InfiniTime/doc/contribute.md

 ## Report bugs
 You use your Pinetime and find a bug in the firmware?
 [Create an issue on Github](https://github.com/JF002/InfiniTime/issues) explaining the bug, how to reproduce it, the version of the firmware you use...
 ## Write and improve documentation
 Documentation might be incomplete, or not clear enough, and it is always possible to improve it with better wording, pictures, photo, video,...

 As the documentation is part of the source code, you can submit your improvements to the documentation by submitting a pull request (see below).
 ## Fix bugs, add functionalities and improve the code
 You want to fix a bug, add a cool new functionality or improve the code?
 See *How to submit a pull request below*.
 ## Spread the word
-The Pinetime is a cool open source project that deserves to be known.
+Pinetime is a cool open source project that deserves to be know.
 Talk about it around you, on social networks, on your blog,... and let people know that we are working on an open-source firmware for a smartwatch!

 # How to submit a pull request ?